- See a full list of publications

 - Explore connections, collaborators, related work and more

-Richard Cookson is a Professor and NIHR Senior Research Fellow at the Centre for Health Economics.
+Richard Cookson is a Professor at the Centre for Health Economics, and Co-Director of the Equity in Health Policy (Equipol) research group.

 Richard’s research focuses on equity in health and health care and is summarised in this 15-minute YorkTalk and his inaugural lecture.
-He has developed health equity indicators for the NHS and methods of equity-informative economic evaluation and is currently conducting a five-year fellowship research programme (PDF , 427kb) on the health equity impacts of organisations and interventions.
+He has helped to develop local health equity indicators for the NHS; equity-informative health economic evaluation; and methods for gauging public concern for reducing health inequality.

 Richard holds a BA in Politics, Philosophy and Economics and a DPhil in Economics from the University of York, and an MPhil in Economics from the University of Oxford.
 After completing his doctorate, he worked at the Centre for Health Economics (1997-8), the London School of Economics LSE Health and Social Care (1998-00), the University of East Anglia School of Medicine, Health Policy and Practice (2000-6) and the University of York Department of Social Policy and Social Work (2006-10).